bitnami/charts/bitnami/thanos/README.md

 You can intregrate Thanos with Prometheus & Alertmanager using this chart and the [Bitnami Prometheus Operator chart](https://github.com/bitnami/charts/tree/master/bitnami/prometheus-operator) following the steps below:

-> Note: in this example we will use MinIO (subchar) as the Objstore.
+> Note: in this example we will use MinIO (subchart) as the Objstore.
 Every component will be deployed in the "monitoring" namespace.

 - Create a **values.yaml** like the one below: